-1996 CHIEF EXECUTIVE OFFICER COMPENSATION
+1997 CHIEF EXECUTIVE OFFICER COMPENSATION

-The Compensation Committee reviewed and recommended the overall compensation of Jerry W. Levin, who is currently the Chairman and who during 1996 served as the Chief Executive Officer of the Company.
-In setting Mr. Levin's 1996 base salary in his employment agreement, the Compensation Committee considered the Company's success during Mr. Levin's tenure as Chief Executive Officer, the successful initial public offering, his individual performance and contributions to the continuing success and increased value of the Company and a comparison of base salaries of other chief executive officers in the Comparison Group.
+The Compensation Committee reviewed and recommended the overall compensation of George Fellows, who is currently and who during 1997 served as the Chief Executive Officer of the Company, set forth in his employment agreement.
+In setting Mr. Fellows' 1997 base salary, the Compensation Committee considered the Company's significant success during Mr. Fellows' tenure as President and Chief Operating Officer, his individual performance and contributions to the continuing success and increased value of the Company, including his success in recruiting and retaining key executives, the creation and success of significant new products and the Company's market share growth as well as a comparison of base salaries of other chief executive officers in the Comparison Group.

-As discussed above in the Annual Cash Bonus section, Mr. Levin's annual bonus for 1996 is payable based upon the successful attainment of specific performance measures established in advance by the Compensation Committee.
-During 1996, the pre-established performance measures were attained.
-Accordingly, Mr. Levin was awarded a cash bonus equal to the target amount established for the year.
+As discussed above in the Annual Cash Bonus section, Mr. Fellows' annual bonus for 1997 was paid based upon the successful attainment of specific performance measures established in advance.
+During 1997, the Company exceeded the pre-established net income and operating income threshold measures.
+Based upon exceeding such measures and taking into account his performance, Mr. Fellows was awarded a cash bonus equal to the target amount established for the year.

-The stock option grant for Mr. Levin was specified in his Employment Agreement and, as with base salary and bonus eligibility, was determined by the Compensation Committee with reference to Mr. Levin's position in the Company, his contribution to the Company's success, the Company's successful initial public offering, his individual performance, his contributions to the continuing success and increased value of the Company and the practices of the Comparison Group.
-The Compensation Committee's intent was to condition a meaningful portion of Mr. Levin's total compensation upon Company performance and stockholder value and to serve as a means to retain Mr. Levin.
+The stock option grant for Mr. Fellows was specified in his Employment Agreement and, as with base salary and bonus eligibility, was determined by the Compensation Committee with reference to Mr. Fellows' position in the Company, his contribution to the Company's success, his individual performance, his contributions to the continuing success and increased value of the Company and the practices of the Comparison Group.
+The Compensation Committee's intent was to condition a meaningful portion of Mr. Fellows' total compensation upon Company performance and stockholder value and to serve as a means to retain Mr. Fellows.